-As a prediction approach to generating synthetic populations, multilevel regression and poststratification (MRP, \cite{gelman:little-97}), originally applied to estimate state-level public opinions from sociodemographic subgroups using sample surveys, has become an increasingly popular approach.
-MRP has two key components: 1) multilevel regression for small area estimation by setting up a predictive model with a large number of covariates and regularizing with Bayesian prior specifications, and 2) poststratification to adjust for selection bias and correct for imbalances in the sample composition.
-The flexible modeling of survey outcomes can capture complex data structures conditional on poststratification cells, which are determined by the cross-tabulation of categorical auxiliary variables and calibrate the sample discrepancy with population control information~\citep{hs79,gelman:carlin:00}.
+As a prediction approach, multilevel regression and poststratification (MRP, \cite{gelman:little-97}) has become increasingly popular.
+Originally applied to estimate state-level public opinions from sociodemographic subgroups using sample surveys, MRP has two key components: 1) multilevel regression for small area estimation by setting up a predictive model with a large number of covariates and regularizing with Bayesian prior specifications, and 2) poststratification to adjust for selection bias and correct for imbalances in the sample composition.
+The flexible modeling of survey outcomes can capture complex data structures conditional on poststratification cells, which are determined by the cross-tabulation of categorical auxiliary variables and calibrate the sample discrepancy with population control information~\citep{holt:smith:79,gelman:carlin:00}.

-Besides applications in social sciences, especially in the U.S. and U.K. election forecasting (e.g.,~\cite{lax:philips:09a,lax:philips:09b,wang:gelman14,Yougov:mrp20,MRP:Zahorski20,Yougov2020}), MRP also demonstrates its stability for small area estimation and adjustment for nonresponse bias in public health research (e.g., \cite{Zhang15-mrp,Carlin:AJE2018,carlin:AJE20}).
-Notably, MRP has been actively used for COVID-19 viral transmission and immunity prevalence tracking~\citep{specificity:gelman20,mrp-covid21,mrp-covid22}.

-We aim to apply MRP to correct inclusion bias and generate stabilized subgroup estimates in the ABCD study.
-The large-scale survey is designed to assess the target population of the U.S. 9 or 10-year aged children with diverse biological, familial, social, and environmental factors~\citep{ABCDdesign}.
-The adjustment for sample inclusion bias is crucial to achieving external validity and generalizability.
-Calibrating the ABCD sample with auxiliary information about the population, MRP has the potential to yield valid estimates, especially for minority groups with small sample sizes.
+Besides applications in social sciences, especially in the U.S. and U.K. election forecasting (e.g.,~\cite{lax:philips:09a,lax:philips:09b,wang:gelman14,Yougov:mrp20,MRP:Zahorski20,Yougov2020}), MRP has also shown promise in public health research (e.g., \cite{Zhang15-mrp,Carlin:AJE2018,carlin:AJE20}).
+For example, MRP has been actively used for COVID-19 viral transmission and immunity prevalence tracking~\citep{specificity:gelman20,mrp-covid21,mrp-covid22}.
+We aim to apply MRP to the ABCD study, a large-scale survey designed to assess the target population of the U.S. 9 or 10-year-old children with diverse biological, familial, social, and environmental factors~\citep{ABCDdesign}.
+By calibrating the ABCD sample with auxiliary information about the population, MRP has the potential to yield valid estimates with generalizability, particularly for minority groups with small sample sizes.